The Haagerup property is not invariant under quasi-isometry

-Whyte showed that the QI classification of $\GBS_n$ groups is essentially governed by the holonomy map. \begin{theorem}[{\cite[Theorem 0.1]{Whyte10}}] Among the class of groups in $\GBS_n$ whose Bass-Serre tree $T$ has infinitely many ends the following holds: \begin{enumerate} \item If two groups are quasi-isometric then they have Hausdorff equivalent holonomy. \item Groups within a given Hausdorff equivalence class of holonomy divide into three quasi-isometry invariant subclasses: \begin{enumerate} \item Those which are of the form $\ZZ^n \rtimes F$ for $F$ a free subgroup of $\GL_n(\ZZ)$. \item Those which are virtually ascending HNN-extensions of some endomorphism $E : \ZZ^n \to \ZZ^n$.
+Whyte showed that the QI classification of $\GBS_n$ groups is essentially governed by the holonomy map. \begin{theorem}[{\cite[Theorem 0.1]{Whyte10}}] Among the class of groups in $\GBS_n$ whose Bass-Serre tree $T$ has infinitely many ends the following holds: \begin{enumerate} \item If two groups are quasi-isometric then they have Hausdorff equivalent holonomy. \item (see Theorem \ref{trichotomy} in Appendix A) The set of groups within a given Hausdorff equivalence class of holonomy divides into three quasi-isometry invariant subclasses: \begin{enumerate} \item Those which are of the form $\ZZ^n \rtimes F$ for $F$ a free subgroup of $\GL_n(\ZZ)$. \item Those which are virtually ascending HNN-extensions of some endomorphism $E : \ZZ^n \to \ZZ^n$.
 These are classified up to QI in \cite{FarbMosher00}. \item All groups not of the first two forms, all of which are in a single quasi-isometry class. \end{enumerate} \end{enumerate} \end{theorem} \begin{remark} Groups of the form \eqref{case:amenable} are exactly those groups which are amenable.
 Groups of the form \eqref{case:proper} have a holonomy with discrete image in $\GL_n(\RR)$. \end{remark}

 Cornulier and Valette showed that both the Haagerup property and weak amenability of a $\GBS_n$ group is determined by the image of its holonomy. \begin{theorem}[{\cite[Theorem 1.6]{CornulierValette12}}] Let $\Gamma \in \GBS_n$, with holonomy $\hol : \Gamma \to \GL_n(\RR)$.
 Then the following are equivalent: \begin{enumerate} \item $\Gamma$ has the Haagerup property. \item $\Gamma$ is weakly amenable. \item $\Gamma$ has Cowling-Haagerup constant $1$. \item $\overline{\hol(\Gamma)}$ is amenable. \end{enumerate} \end{theorem}